Classical conditioning: Pavlovian-instrumental transfer

 Pavlovian-instrumental transfer is a phenomenon that occurs when a conditioned stimulus (CS, also known as a "cue") that has been associated with rewarding or aversive stimuli via classical conditioning alters motivational salience and operant behavior.
 In a typical experiment, a rat is presented with sound-food pairings (classical conditioning).
 Separately, the rat learns to press a lever to get food (operant conditioning).
 Test sessions now show that the rat presses the lever faster in the presence of the sound than in silence, although the sound has never been associated with lever pressing.

 Pavlovian-instrumental transfer is suggested to play a role in the differential outcomes effect, a procedure which enhances operant discrimination by pairing stimuli with specific outcomes.

+Further Research

+Recent research has expanded upon Pavlov’s early work by examining how latent inhibition influences the rate of conditioning.
+Latent inhibition occurs when repeated exposure to a neutral stimulus without reinforcement makes it harder to later associate that stimulus with an unconditioned stimulus.
+This phenomenon demonstrates that learning is not purely automatic but depends on an organism’s ability to predict and assign relevance to stimuli in the environment.
+The effect has been linked to attentional mechanisms and has been studied in both animals and humans, including individuals with schizophrenia who often show reduced latent inhibition, suggesting an alteration in cognitive filtering processes.